The true cost of the Google Maps API and how Radar compares

 Google's pay-as-you-go pricing structure charges customers based on the specific features they use.
 The platform's SDKs and APIs are each priced individually based on usage per month, with pricing ranging from $2 to $30 per 1,000 requests.

-If you're a low-volume business looking for the flexibility of browsing numerous features and only paying for what you need, then Google Maps pricing model might be an attractive choice.
-However, as you grow and scale your operations, the cost of using Google Maps API can quickly become prohibitively expensive.
+If you're a low-volume business looking for the flexibility of browsing numerous features and only paying for what you need, then Google Maps pricing model might work for you.
+However, as you grow and scale your operations, you’ll notice costs can quickly skyrocket.
+Just use Google’s interactive pricing calculator to see for yourself.
+For Maps, the pricing is as follows:

 Product | Pricing |